 Get a list of ways to put yourself in a better position:

 Answer: Don’t expect to figure out what you’re best at right away, especially through introspection, going with your gut, or career tests.
 Instead, think like a scientist: make best guesses, clarify your key uncertainties, and then investigate those uncertainties by doing research and cheap tests.
 Early in your career, consider trying out several paths, and when in doubt, aim high.

 Learn how to find the best career for you:

-Lots of self-help advice isn’t based on much, but there are plenty of evidence-based ways anyone can become more productive, impactful, and happy in any career.
+Answer: Lots of self-help advice isn’t based on much, but there are plenty of evidence-based ways anyone can become more productive, impactful, and happy in any career.
 Don’t neglect the basics like your mental health.
 Consider “meta” skills that can make you more effective at everything else, like learning how to learn and think better.
 We also cover how to actually network.

 See 15 evidence-based ways to be more successful: